Volunteering in the Field

 Link to an application form for all other volunteers, including those who have participated in past fossil digs.
 We apologize for the legal fine print on the junior form, but the University's lawyers insist.

 Filled out forms should be mailed or delivered as listed on the form.
 There are a limited number of places to dig each day, which are reserved in the order in which we receive the applications.
-The following days are now full--please do not apply for them: April 15 and 18.
-All other dates have at least four vacancies.
+The following days are now full--please do not apply for them: April 15, 21, and 22.
+There is just one available place left for April 23; all other dates have at least two vacancies.

 For those from outside the Gainesville-North Florida area.
 Camping is available at some local state parks, such as Fanning Springs or O'Leno State Park.
 Another option are private camp grounds in the general area, such as Ginnie Springs, Otter Springs, or on the Santa Fe River.